- PENNY ELLIS -

 A. & S.A.

-Dr. Will Pickles with his Voluntary Aid Detachment c.1915, Aysgarth (courtesy of Frank & Martha E. Snaith).
+Dr. Will Pickles with his Voluntary Aid Detachment c.1914, Aysgarth (courtesy of Frank & Martha E. Snaith).

-Names known are: No. 2: Miss Elizabeth Ewbank, No. 4 Miss Barbara Alice Bell - later Mrs. Peacock, No. 6: Miss May/Mary Heseltine - later Mrs. Shepherd (USA), No. 7: Miss Ethel Johnson - later Mrs. Scott, No. 11: Mrs. Margaret Ann Dinsdale, No.13: Mrs. Annie Graham, No. 14: Mrs. Constance Emma Archer, No. 15: Miss Lily Wray, No.16: Alice Scott - later Mrs. Mason, No. 17: Gertrude Adelaide Tunstill - later Mrs. Pickles, No.18: Kathleen North - later Mrs. Sayer No. 19: Alice Ecroyd Tunstill ? and No. 20: Madge Blades.
+Names known are: No. 1: Miss Gertrude Adelaide Tunstill - later Mrs. Pickles, No. 2: Miss Elizabeth Ewbank, No. 4: Miss Barbara Alice Bell - later Mrs. Peacock, No. 6: Miss May/Mary Heseltine - later Mrs. Shepherd (USA), No. 7: Miss Ethel Johnson - later Mrs. Scott, No. 11: Mrs. Margaret Ann Dinsdale, No.13: Mrs. Annie Graham, No. 14: Mrs. Constance Emma Archer, No. 15: Miss Lily Wray, No.16: Miss Alice Scott - later Mrs. Mason, No. 17: Miss Nellie Smorthwaite, No.18: Miss Kathleen North - later Mrs. Sayer No. 19: Miss Alice Ecroyd Tunstill and No. 20: Miss Madge Blades.

 The names of the nurses with red numbers next to them are not known, but some of their names, in alphabetical order, were: Miss Barbara Ethel Bell - later Mrs. Middleton, Miss Ruth Dougill (see earlier 1905 photo of nurses) and Miss Alice Ann Mason - later Mrs. Alderson.
 If you recognise any of them, please contact me.